 The purchased mortgage receivables will be held by the Custodian Company on behalf of the Fund.
-The transfer of the mortgage receivables is by way of silent assignment.
+The transfer of the mortgage receivables is by way of silent assignment on the delivery date.
 The Fund acquires the right of action and the mortgage customers are unaware that these loans have been transferred.
-Venn Hypotheken B.V. remains the point of contact for mortgage customers.
+NN Bank remains the point of contact for mortgage customers.

-Every mortgage allocated to the Fund from the production of mortgage loans of Venn Hypotheken B.V. by means of the Allocation Mechanism (the method to allocate underlying mortgage offers as agreed between Venn Hypotheken B.V., Goldman Sachs Bewaarstichting I and the manager) must meet the Mortgage Loan Criteria as described in the prospectus of the Fund.
-The Mortgage Loan Criteria are stipulated in the Master Investment and Purchase Agreement.
-If a mortgage does not meet the Mortgage Loan Criteria, it will remain in the Fund, but there are compensation arrangements in the case of a loss of credit.
-The Allocation Mechanism is available from the Manager upon request.
+Every mortgage allocated to the Fund from the production of mortgage loans of NN Bank by means of the allocation mechanism (the method to allocate underlying mortgage offers as agreed between NN Bank, Goldman Sachs Bewaarstichting I and the manager) must meet the Mortgage Loan Criteria as described in the prospectus of the Fund.
+The Mortgage Loan Criteria are stipulated in the Master Mortgage Receivables Purchase Agreement.
+These criteria are included as an appendix to the prospectus.
+The allocation is audited by an independent auditor.